2018-2019 Financial Aid (Summer 2018 through Spring 2019)

 - OHSU school code is 004883

-- Priority filing date at OHSU is March 1st, 2016.
+- OHSU's priority filing date applies to undergraduate students only and is February 1st, 2018.
 See Financial Aid Information, for additional details.

 - If additional information is needed, you will be sent a request through email.
 Make sure to keep your email and mailing address updated with our office.